 Your bequest to the NMA provides you with the peace of mind and satisfaction that your support for our shared goals of protecting drivers’ rights will continue on in the future.
 Also, all outright bequests to the NMA are exempt from federal estate taxes, and there is no limitation on the size of gift that you can make.

 What Your Legacy Will Stand For

-A planned gift to the NMA organizations will help ensure that our work that began in 1982 to protect and defend motorists’ rights across North America will carry on for future generations.
+A planned gift to the National Motorists Association will help ensure that our work that began in 1982 to protect and defend motorists’ rights across North America will carry on for future generations.

 Your ongoing support of the National Motorists Association will protect and advance the individual rights that must be identified with driving, personal mobility, and unimpeded travel.
 That requires the establishment of rational traffic laws, honorable enforcement of those laws, and courts that dispense real justice, not predetermined verdicts.
 There should be no tolerance for public policies that promise or abide aberrations like speed traps, revenue-driven enforcement practices, or intrusive surveillance of motorists.